 Ms. Goggin is a partner at Resnick & Louis, and has an extensive history as a trial attorney.
-She has experience in trucking and transportation, construction defect, first party property and coverage, automobile liability, bodily injury defense, bad faith defense, catastrophic injury, professional liability, director and officers, and products liability.
+She has experience in trucking and transportation, construction defect, first party property and coverage, SIU/EUO, automobile liability, bodily injury defense, bad faith defense, catastrophic injury, professional liability, directors and officers, and products liability.
 She has been a plaintiff’s personal injury attorney and an assistant public defender.
 So far in her career, she has in excess of 95 jury and bench trials.
 Further, Ms. Goggin's has had professional liability experience defending lawyers, architects, and engineers.

 Ms. Goggin is a well-respected litigator in public and private practice.
 She excels at strategic litigation to aggressively press matters to resolution, whether through courtroom litigation or negotiations.
 Ms. Goggin has successfully defended multimillion-dollar, high-level exposure commercial and personal liability claims from inception through jury trials and appeals.
 She argued in the Illinois Supreme Court at the age of 25.
 She also counsels commercial clients in their ongoing operations using her litigation experience not only to prevent litigation but to place those clients in a position of strength should a lawsuit arise.